Health Education and Social Services

 interest in initiatives that will improve health and well-being for residents of Calhoun County,

 such as programs of disease prevention and health promotion.
 In addition, proposals in the area

 of social services are of consistent interest to the Foundation.

 This would include programming that provides essential human services, especially for those who are

 least able to help themselves.
 These services improve social conditions, often through an educational

-of the grant, for residents in our community.
-Improving the environment in and
+component of the grant, for residents in our community.

 Sherman Lake Y Camp: Lakeview Schools Integrated Education Racial Equity program

-is a collaborative between Sherman Lake Y, Lakeview School and Kellogg Community College’s
+is a collaboration between Sherman Lake Y and Lakeview School District.
+This program will

 the Fresh Food Initiative Education Program which are direct distributions of nutritious food